-- The target time frame for making a decision on your film permit is 5 business days for film permits after a complete application is received.
-BC Parks target times may be affected by other required processes such as requests to you for additional information or requirements for First Nations consultation.
+- The target time frame for making a decision on your film permit is 5 business days after a complete application is received.
+BC Parks target times may be affected by other required processes, such as requests to you for additional information or requirements for First Nations consultation.

-- Applications will be reviewed in the order that they are received and processed.
+- Applications will be processed in the order that they are received.
 The 5 business day time frame will not be changed to accommodate "rush" applications.

-- BC Parks staff, FrontCounter BC staff, or contractors (i.e. Film Permit Liaison) will be in contact throughout the application process to discuss your application as required.
+- BC Parks staff, FrontCounter BC staff and contractors (i.e. Film Permit Liaison) may contact you throughout the application process to discuss your application as required.

 - BC Parks considers the impacts of a proposed activity and the particular values of the parklands in question when evaluating a permit application.
-Decisions on park use permit applications are guided by the consideration of impacts and other policies, and if your application is denied you will be provided with a letter indicating the reason(s) for denial.
+If your application is denied, you will be provided with a letter indicating the reason(s) for denial.

 Request Final Requirements

 - If the Statutory Decision Maker approves the permit, the FrontCounter BC permit clerk will email you a draft permit and notify you of the permit's final requirements.
 If no email address was provided, you will be notified by letter instead.

 - Written agreement to the terms and conditions set out in the draft permit